 What is your salary requirement?

-Employers worry that your salary demands will top what they're willing to pay.
+The trap for older workers: Employers worry that your salary demands will top what they're willing to pay.
 They're also concerned that if you sign on for less than you feel you deserve, you will, in time, resent it and jump ship when you find an employer willing to pay more.
-Ask your interviewer what the range is for the position, says New York-based career coach Ronnie Ann Himmel.
+Best strategy for answering: Ask your interviewer what the range is for the position, says New York-based career coach Ronnie Ann Himmel.
 That way both of you can quickly establish if the relationship is even worth pursuing further.
 But avoid divulging a precise salary.
-What you're after is total compensation, including benefits and vacation.2 of 8
+What you're after is total compensation, including benefits and vacation.

 Why do you want to leave your current job, or why did you leave your last one?